Mr-Smyth/nodejs-with-expressjs/docs/databases.md

-### The Cart
+### The Cart - using Mongoose

 In the previous  lesson where we used raw mongodb commands - we included our own method for adding to the cart.
 With mongoose there is obviously no default add to cart built in method - but we can add our own custom methods to our schema - in this case we will need to add it to our user schema as the cart is related to a user - not to a product.

-To do this we will access our userSchema and use the methods key - which allows us to create our own methods
+To do this we will access our userSchema and use the methods key - which allows us to create our own methods.
+Read more here =>  [Docs...](https://mongoosejs.com/docs/guide.html#methods)